iainbrighton/cRemoteFile/README.md

     BucketName = [string]
     Key = [string]
     Credential = [PSCredential]
-    Checksum = [string]
+    [Checksum = [string]]
 ```
-The DestinationPath property must be fully-qualified and include the target file name.
+###Properties
+* DestinationPath: Fully-qualified path under which downloaded file should be accessible after operation.
+* Region: AWS S3 region end-point containing the resource to download.
+* BucketName: AWS S3 bucket name containing the resource to download.
+* Key: AWS S3 resource key/name to download.
+* Credential: Specifies AWS credential of a user which has permissions to send the request.
 The Credential object property username must be the AWS Access Key and the password the AWS Key Secret.

-The Checksum property can be calculated using the Get-FileHash Powershell cmdlet against a local copy of the file.
+* Checksum: The optional MD5 checksum used to verify the local file.

 ###Configuration
 ```
 Configuration cS3RemoteFileExample {